Cypher-Laboratory/Alice-s-Ring/README.md

 # types-Ring-Signature

-A typeScript implementation of ring signature
+A typeScript implementation of ring signatures